Beyond the Demonstorm: Books of Nether 1

 It is three thousand years after demons invaded Earth.
-By developing new technologies and elemental magics, humanity has fought the enemy to a stalemate.
-Now, a dark crust of demonic energy has grown to smother the planet, and soon all life will perish unless a young, untrained monk can channel the elemental power necessary to eliminate the darkness.
+Humanity has fought the enemy to a stalemate, but a dark crust of demonic energy is smothering the planet.
+Soon all life will perish unless a young, untrained monk can channel the elemental power necessary to eliminate the darkness.
 He may have to destroy the Earth in order to save it.

 The year is 2226.
 After spending a decade in a work prison on one of Jupiter's Moons, Jon Tarnett returns home to Mars.
 As he attempts to fit into this new world run by his former enemy, Tarnett is torn between living in peace with a family of smugglers, or joining a group of ruthless killers planning to destroy the system.
 During a feast that kicks off the month-long storm season holiday on Mars, the smugglers' village is attacked, and Tarnett is forced to choose sides.